ServBay Database File Management & Migration Guide

 3your_target_username

-: Database username in the target environment.your_database
+: Username in the ServBay target environment.your_database

-Import the database into the target ServBay environment:
+Import into the target ServBay database:

 1